 Brace Hemmelgarn-USA TODAY Sports.
 Pictured: Mitch Trubisky

-- Mitch Trubisky was a top 10 fantasy football quarterback in 2018 despite his underwhelming passing results.
+- Mitch Trubisky was a top 10 fantasy football quarterback last season despite his underwhelming passing results.

-- Could he be primed for a Year 3 breakout?
+- Could he be primed for a Year 3 breakout in 2019?
 Ian Hartitz analyzes whether Trubisky could be a league-winning QB.

 We’re in the thick of the NFL offseason and it’s officially time to start fantasy football prep.
 I’ll be answering the biggest questions heading into the 2019 season; this is part of that series.